 Showy Invincible Hero: Played with; there are many opportunities for students to get expelled at Tootsuki, thus Soma has to put his cooking experience to the test and improvise when he can to win, yet there are a few moments where he doesn't "entirely succeed".

 Smug Super: To an extent.
 He's extremely confident in his cooking skills and is fond of belittling his opponents, not to mention his speech after his transfer, but he certainly can back his talk.
 Occasionally, he is faced with the prospect of losing or other bad situation, but even then he manages to come out on top.

 Spell My Name with an "S": Phonetically, the "o" in his name is written as "ō", which equates to "ou".
 Both are correct, but the series' title uses the word "soma" for "spirit", a pun on his name.
 The English localization uses the latter.

 Taught by Experience: The crux of his skills; however, even though he's worked in a kitchen for twelve years, he has much to learn, but Soma's a very quick learner and knows how to make his mistakes curb in his favor.

 Technician Versus Performer: Most of the time he's the performer against his competitors, who are highly skilled in their respective specialties.
-Subverted for big showdowns like Shokugeki, where Soma builds strategies before the match by experimenting, applying a more technical approach.
+Though for big showdowns like Shokugeki, Soma builds strategies before the match by experimenting, applying a more technical approach.

-Underdogs Never Lose: Played with, as Soma hardly qualifies as an underdog once his skill is highlighted, yet averted in the unofficial Shokugeki against Koujirou and scoring lower than Akira in the Autumn Election preliminaries.
+Underdogs Never Lose: Played with, as Soma hardly qualifies as an underdog once his skill is highlighted, yet averted in the unofficial Shokugeki against Koujirou and scoring lower than Akira in the Fall Classic preliminaries.